hmdsefi/gograph/partition/bron_kerbosch.md

 ### Bron–Kerbosch Algorithm with Pivot + Degeneracy
 This implementation uses the **Bron–Kerbosch algorithm with pivoting, degeneracy ordering, and bitsets:**
-1. **Bron–Kerbosch recursion:** Expands a current partial clique R by exploring candidates P while excluding already processed vertices X.
+1. **Bron–Kerbosch recursion:** Expands a current partial clique R by exploring candidates P while excluding already processed vertices `X`.
 2. **Pivoting:** Avoids redundant searches by selecting a **pivot vertex** with many neighbors, reducing the branching factor.
 3. **Degeneracy ordering:** Orders vertices by minimum degree expansion, ensuring the recursion explores smaller candidate sets first, greatly improving efficiency on sparse graphs.
-4. **Bitsets:** Efficiently represent and update sets (P, X, neighbors) using bitwise operations, reducing memory overhead and speeding up intersections.
+4. **Bitsets:** Efficiently represent and update sets (`P`, `X`, neighbors) using bitwise operations, reducing memory overhead and speeding up intersections.

 ### Time Complexity
 - **Worst-case:** The number of maximal cliques in a graph can be **exponential** in the number of vertices `(O(3^(n/3)))`.